Companies that use Microsoft Clarity

 Companies adopting Clarity aim to solve specific pain points around understanding user behavior and improving digital performance.
 Postings emphasize needs like "identify opportunities of optimization" and "analyze user flow and behavior to pinpoint friction points, drop-offs, or anomalies."
 One role described using behavioral analytics to "improve navigation, layout, and overall user experience," while another focused on "optimizing the sales funnel" and achieving "significant revenue growth."
 These quotes reveal Clarity addresses challenges in making data-driven decisions about website usability and conversion improvements.

-👥 What types of companies is most likely to use Microsoft Clarity?
+👥 What types of companies use Microsoft Clarity?

 Company Characteristics